 The climate crisis was back to centre-stage with the work of the KR Foundation, part of the V Kann Rasmussen family of foundations which includes the Velux Foundation, and which Brian Valbjørn Sørensen described as a ‘large environmental project which funds environmental projects’ across the whole spectrum of research, communications and company value chains.
 Foundations, he said, have come late to the climate issue, but they could all incorporate it to some extent by looking at by taking active ownership of their investments, their own operations and influencing their grantees.

 This brought us back to ESG.
-How could foundations apply ESG to their grants process and what would it mean to do so, wondered Birgitta Forsström of Norway’s Stiftelsen Brita Maria Renlunds?
+How could foundations apply ESG to their grants process and what would it mean to do so, wondered Birgitta Forsström of Finland’s Stiftelsen Brita Maria Renlunds?

 Can foundations do more towards creating a carbon-neutral city in an intelligent and cost-effective way?
 Yes!